Bolton 1-3 Liverpool

 When you are looking for your first win at Bolton in…um, a long time (I’m too lazy to look it up, sorry), it really helps if they hand you the first goal on a silver plate.
 Which is what happened here: a low, long-range shot from Steven Gerrard that was headed just wide until Jussi Jaaskelainen attempted to block it but somehow deflected the ball back into his own net.
 Having that goal gave Liverpool confidence and enabled them to pass the ball around calmly, and opened up the game as Bolton had to go looking for an equalizer.
 The problem is that with Nicolas Anelka gone to Stamford Bridge, they don’t have much of a goal-scoring threat up front.

 For Liverpool, Fernando Torres has been the main threat this season, but he had a relatively quiet game here.
 Ryan Babel was probably their most dangerous player; he still needs to add some variety to his repertoire, rather than cutting inside onto his right foot all the time, but he did score and terrorized the Bolton defence throughout.
 I’m still not convinced that Dirk Kuyt should be playing on the other wing, but he did look better today.
 (Maybe Rafa figures that he’s not much of a goal-scorer, so you might as well play him out wide?).
-Check here for the best online betting sites to put a wager on your favorite football team and more.
+Find here the latest Premier League enhanced offers to put a wager on your favorite football team and more.

 One thing Liverpool need to do is work on their defending at set-pieces.
 People have been criticizing their zonal marking system for ages, but whereas before they were keeping plenty of clean sheets, this season they seem to be giving up a goal just about every game, and most of them are from set plays.
 Like the late goal they conceded here — although at least Fabio Aurelio had given them a bit of insurance just a few minutes before, a beautiful volley for his first-ever Liverpool goal.
 Anyway, another three points in the bag, and now they have to do the same against West Ham on Wednesday to move back ahead of Everton into fourth place.